backend-development/backend-development-textbook/source/rails_database_and_model.md

 --------------------

-In a modern programming language like rails we represent things in the real world with objects.
-For example if you are building a web application for project management, you will have objects of classes Project, and WorkPackage, and User.
+In a modern programming language like rails we represent things in the real world with objects in our program.
+For example if you are building an application for project management, you might have objects of classes `Project` and `WorkPackage` and `User`.
 These classes also implement the "Business Logic": all the methods needed for handling projects are actually implemented in the Project class.